nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 EXPORT { CLIENT  {} }
 --------------------------------------------------------------------------------
 Take all the "export permissions" options from EXPORT_DEFAULTS.
 The client lists are dynamically updateable.
+This block may be repeated as detailed below.

 These blocks form an ordered "access control list" for the export.
 If no client block matches for a particular client, then the permissions in the